ilmax/FtpSharp/ENHANCEMENTS.md

 ## Observability

 - ✅ Structured logs (basic) and metrics: sessions active, commands count and duration, transfer bytes, errors.
-- Health endpoints if hosted with ASP.NET Core minimal API.
-- Health endpoints if hosted with ASP.NET Core minimal API.
+- ✅ Health endpoint (HttpListener) with /health and /metrics-snapshot.

 ## Tooling and DX